Icheon: Fires

 Major building fires occurred on 7 January 2008 and on 29 April 2020.

 Geography

-Neighboring districts include Yeoju City, Gwangju City, Yongin City, and Anseong City within Gyeonggi Province, as well as Eumseong County in North Chungcheong Province.
+Neighboring districts include Yeoju, Gwangju, Yongin, and Anseong within Gyeonggi Province, as well as Eumseong County in North Chungcheong Province.

 The Yeongdong Expressway and Jungbu Naeryuk Expressway pass through Icheon.
 In 2016, the city will connect into the Seoul Metropolitan Subway via Yeoju Line's Icheon Station.

 Administrative divisions

-Dongnam-gu is divided into 2 towns (eup), 8 townships (myeon), and 4 neighbourhoods (dong).
+Icheon is divided into 2 towns (eup), 8 townships (myeon), and 4 neighbourhoods (dong).

+Population and Business

+There are 230,000 people living, including about 220,000 Koreans and 11,000 foreigners.
+More than 1,200 companies employ about 40,000 people.

 Climate

 Icheon has a humid continental climate (Dwa in the Köppen climate classification).